Emiliano Mercado del Toro: Later life

 His last two birthdays were media events in the town of Isabela.
 Civic leaders and veterans commended Mercado on his endurance and lucid mind, but the "gift" he would enjoy the most was the visit of Puerto Rican vedette and media icon Iris Chacón.
 In an interview, Mercado claimed to be a great fan of the artist, and particularly of her derrière ("That rump was something serious!", he was quoted as saying).
-Chacón visited Mercado, who, although he could barely see or hear by the time of his 114th birthday, was pleased with her visit.
+Chacón visited Mercado, who, although could barely see or hear by the time of his 114th birthday, was pleased with her visit.
 His photo touching Chacón's rear end, with a big smile on his face, made newspaper headlines in Puerto Rico.
 She returned the following year to greet him.
 After hearing news of Mercado's death, Chacón was quoted as saying: "I feel like I've lost my own grandfather.
 I was blessed for knowing him, knowing that I made him happy, and blessed for the anecdotes and wishes he told me the times I met him.
 His wisdom is something I learned a lot from.
 His life is an example of how you're supposed to live your life, happily and doing good, for it will give you longevity and goodwill from everyone."

-He was buried at Cementerio Municipal San Martín de Porres of his native town of Cabo Rojo, with mayors, legislators, fellow veterans and Puerto Rican "vedette" Iris Chacón in attendance.
-After his death, Emma Tillman took over as the world's oldest person and Tomoji Tanabe took over as the world's oldest man.
+He was buried at Cementerio Municipal San Martín de Porres of his native town of Cabo Rojo, with mayors, legislators, fellow veterans, and Iris Chacón, in attendance.
+After his death, Emma Tillman became the world's oldest person and Tomoji Tanabe became the world's oldest man.